Asbestos - Ingressi

 In Finland asbestos was used as construction material 1922 - 1992.
 Asbestos was particularly used between 1963 and 1979.
 Asbestos was used in construction for example in pipe insulation, injection insulation, cement rendering, fixing mortar, paint, glue, building boards, air-conditioning ducts, plastic membrane, joint mortar, ceramic tiles, vinyl tiles, refractory insulation, doors, especially fire doors, roof covering and external wall materials.

 The attitude towards asbestos gradually grew more tense and consequently in 1977 the use of spray-applied asbestos was banned in Finland.
+Asbestos-containing materials have not been produced in Finland since 1988.
 Asbestos removal became subject to license 1988.
 The manufacturing and import of building material containing asbestos was banned from the beginning of 1993 and selling and use from the beginning of 1994.
+Although their sale was also banned as of the beginning of 1994, asbestos-containing building materials may have remained on the market.

 Register of Asbestos Removal Licenses